Risk management identifies, assesses, and manages risk threats and opportunities to a business.

 Risk culture is the encouraged and acceptable behaviours, discussions, decisions and attitudes toward taking and managing risk within a business.

-A great risk culture binds the stakeholders, risk management framework and process together to reflect the values, strategic goals and practices; and embed these into a business’ decision-making processes.
+A great risk culture binds the stakeholders, risk management framework, and process together to reflect the values, strategic goals, and practices and embed them into a business’ decision-making processes.

 What is a great risk culture for a business?